Dante383/GKFlasher/README.md

 CLI flashing tool for SIMK41/43-based vehicles.
 This project is a result of research gathered by black-box reverse engineering.

 It can read & write ecu calibration data / program code, correct EEPROM checksums, clear adaptive values and program the immobilizer.
-It also provides BSL support from your ECU.
+It also provides BSL support for your ECU.

 This project is supported by [OpenGK.org](https://opengk.org/)